camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 ## Error Handling

-If not everything works as expected and an RPA bot fails for any reason, you might want to react to the failure by throwing a BPMN error.
+In case an RPA bot fails for any reason, you might want to react to the failure by throwing a [BPMN error]({{< ref "/reference/bpmn20/events/error-events.md" >}}).
 You can do that by adding the [camunda:errorEventDefinition]({{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#erroreventdefinition" >}}) extension element to a service task.

 Compared to the `bpmn:errorEventDefinition`, the `camunda:errorEventDefinition` elements accept an additional `expression` attribute which supports any JUEL expression.
 Within the expression you have access to the `ExternalTaskEntity` object like shown in the example below.
 For more information about External Task error handling via `camunda:errorEventDefinition` have a look at the [External Tasks Guide]({{< ref "/user-guide/process-engine/external-tasks.md#error-event-definitions" >}}).

 You can use this feature regardless of the outcome of the RPA bot.
 Even if the bot was executed successfully, you could still decide to throw a BPMN error.
-Also note, that the RPA bots variables are available for mapping and error handling via `camunda:errorEventDefinition`, even if the bot failed.
+Also note, that the RPA bot's variables are available for mapping and error handling via `camunda:errorEventDefinition`, even if the bot failed.

 ### Examples: